mltomlins0n/QANotes/PegaNotes (CSA).md

 - **Forward Chaining** - updates the target property value **when** a source property value changes.
 By default, declare expressions use this, and declarative networks are often configured to use forward chaining.

 - **Backwards Chaining** - does not update the target property value automatically, only updates when the application references the property by name.
 Forms, decision tables, and data transforms can reference the property.
-WHen referenced, the expression goes back to the source property to update the target.
+When referenced, the expression goes back to the source property to update the target.

 <a name="declarative"></a>
 ### Declarative Processing